marcphilipp/introduction-to-gradle/README.md

 - Define and use custom `Greeting` task class
 - Use the Provider API in the custom task class
 - Move custom task class to `buildSrc`
+- Convert the build into a multi-project build with `app` and `lib` subprojects

 ## License